 Roman Invasion: what were the key dates?
+Roman Invasion- v what were the kell i dates?

-AD 43 Emperor Claudius orders the invasion of Britain by four legions.
+, and the second AD 43 Emperor Claudius orders the invasion of Britain by four legions.
 AD 61 Boudica leads a rebellion and Burns down London.
 However, the rebellion is crushed by the Romans.
 AD 122 The Emperor Hadrian builds a wall to defend Roman Britain from the Northern tribes in modern day Scotland.
 AD 250 on- wards Roman Britain is being attacked by The Picts from Scotland and the Angles, Saxons and Jutes from Germany and Scandanavia.
 AD 410 A weak Roman Empire can no longer defend Britain.
 Roman Britain is seen to be over.